 - Does your plan have clear success criteria for all your priorities?
 Each of your goals should also have clear criteria defining what a successful outcome looks like.
 Without a vivid picture of success and failure on each, you risk having teams work hard on the wrong thing.

 Run your plan through this list, and see where you may have vulnerabilities.
 Don't risk investing in a plan that's destined to fail.
 Your resources are too precious at this point to do that.
-Have confidence in your plan by ensuring you are meeting your financial goals, focusing everyone on the right priorities, marshaling resources and energy around the top items to achieve, and providing clarity and accountability for achieving results.
+Have confidence in your plan by ensuring you meet your financial goals, focusing everyone on the right priorities, marshaling resources and energy around the top items to achieve, and providing clarity and accountability for achieving results.

 Read our other strategic planning blogs below: